 Have you Been Charged with Giving a False Report of a Crime in Georgia?

 While giving a false report of a crime may not seem as serious of a crime as murder or robbery, it will still have consequences on your life.
 If you or a loved one have been charged with giving a false report of a crime, contact our offices today.
-Lawson and Berry have over 50 years of criminal experience and have handled all types of cases.
+Our False Report of a Crime Lawyers in Georgia have over 50 years of criminal experience and have handled all types of cases.
 They are here to give you advice and help you reach a favorable outcome in your case.
 Don't delay, contact our offices today.

 What is a False Report of a Crime in Georgia?